codingo/codingo.github.io/_posts/2020-08-29-everything-you-need-to-know-about-ffuf.markdown

 # Filter and Matches
 As useful as matches are, filters being the inverse of matches can be just as, if not more useful.
 When returning the results of a page that has a sink (a location where your source, or wordlist item is reflected in the page) within the response, it can be more useful to filter the number of words in a page, rather than filter by content length.
 For this purpose, FFUF provides `fw`, or filter words.
 If you can identify the number of words commonly in the response, you can apply this filter to remove any results that have your content length.
 If words aren't specific enough, you can also filter on the number of lines within the HTTP response, using `fl`.

-Much like filters, you can also filter based on content length (`fc`) to remove response types from the results.
+Much like matches, you can also filter based on content length (`fc`) to remove response types from the results.
 This can be especially useful where you want to first filter for all defaults, which includes the `301` response code, and then filter this response code out from the results to see more specific responses.

 # Sending FFUF scans via Burp Suite
 For a variety of reasons, you'll often find yourself wanting your FFUF scans to be sent via Burp Suite.
 Notably, there's a few ways to acomplish this goal, and it's important to understand each of them, and apply the right one for your use case.

 ## Locally, Using Replay Proxy
 FFUF has a command within it, `replay-proxy` to dictate.
-This will retoute successful commands (ones  that hit your matches, and not your filters) to Burp Suite proxy for further investigation.
+This will reroute successful commands (ones  that hit your matches, and not your filters) to Burp Suite proxy for further investigation.
 Notably, this does mean that you're doubling your requests, and this should be used in situations where it makes sense to do so.

 If for whatever reason (such as engagement terms) you need to send all information via Burp Suite, and not just successful traffic, then you can instead use `x` which will replay all requests via a Burp Suite project, regardless of whether they line up with FFUF filters/matches or not.